ENSO: The El Niño/Southern Oscillation

-ENSO is an acronym that stands for the El Niño/Southern Oscillation (ENSO) is the most significant and impactful climate cycle on Planet Earth and has important implications for long-range forecasting.
+ENSO is an acronym that stands for the El Niño/Southern Oscillation.
+ENSO is the most significant and impactful climate cycle on Planet Earth and has important implications for long-range forecasting.
 It originates over the equatorial Pacific Ocean but also affects climate conditions and society in general around the globe.
 Pacific sea-surface temperatures oscillate back and forth between relatively warm (El Niño) and cool (La Niña) phases in an irregular cycle every few years.

 Each phase, which persists for months and even years, imposes its own characteristic weather regimes on parts of the planet.
 This makes ENSO a very valuable climate index in a long-range forecaster’s toolkit.